AlexsLemonade/training-modules/virtual-setup/working-with-your-own-data.md

   - [More resources on package installation strategies](#more-resources-on-package-installation-strategies)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-### Things to know before uploading your data:

-- If you are uploading data from human patient sequencing samples, **please be sure that you are doing so in a manner that is consistent with participant consents and your institution’s rules**.
-The only human data that is permissible for upload to our server is non-identifiable and has been summarized to non-sequence level.

-- Initially, we have equipped you with **50 GB of space** (if the data you would like to upload is larger than this, please consult one of the CCDL team members through Slack for assistance).

-- If you don't have your own data that you are looking to analyze, but would like real transcriptomic datasets to practice with, see our recommended list here:
-TODO: Add info about recommended datasets.

-- As always, please Slack one of the CCDL team members if you need help (that is what we are here for!).

 ### Upload data that is online (from a url)